Bachelor of Science (B.Sc.)

 - Application for Enrollment (signed)

-- Higher Education Entrance Qualification (certified copy)
+- Higher Education Entrance Qualification (authentic document)

 - Most Current Photo (as for ID)